openpaymentseurope/docs/docs/quickstart_ais.md

 consentStatus = result.consentStatus
 ```

-When `consentStatus` == "valid", the Consent is ready to use for AIS calls.
+When `consentStatus` == `"valid"`, the Consent is ready to use for AIS calls.

 ### 4b.
 Redirect

 First you need to route the user to `redirectLinkToBank`.
-When the user has authenticated, the bank will route the user back to the URI you replaced "[TPP_REDIRECT_URI]" with.
+When the user has authenticated, the bank will route the user back to the URI you replaced `"[TPP_REDIRECT_URI]"` with.
 Once there, you extract the URL parameters `code` and `scope`.

 To finalise the Consent, you make the following request: